Nishita-Shewale/Intellihealth-Health-Plan-Advisor/README.md

    NEO4J_URI=bolt://neo4j:7687
    NEO4J_AUTH=neo4j/neo4jpassword

+## 📬 API Highlights

+- `POST /patients/` → Add patient
+- `GET /insurance-plans/` → View all plans
+- `POST /filter-plans/` → SQL-level filtering via Snowflake
+- `POST /process-plans/` → Apply Neo4j rules and match plans
+- `GET /plan-distribution/` → See how many rules each plan satisfies
+- `POST /recommend-insurance/` → LLM-based scoring (select model dynamically)

+---

+## 🧠 What Makes It Smart?

+- Uses **summary statistics** to dynamically adjust rule thresholds
+  _(e.g., medians for different PlanTypes)_
+- Leverages **LLMs** to mimic expert reasoning for plan recommendation
+- Capable of adapting to **multiple models** and **changing attributes** without rewriting code

  Time to configure the magic behind the scenes!
 We’ve provided a handy .env.example file as a template.
 Duplicate it to .env, then fill in your database and service credentials.
  Think of this as giving IntelliHealth the keys to connect to PostgreSQL, Snowflake, and Neo4j.
 Replace placeholders like <your-user> with your actual Snowflake details—don’t worry, we won’t peek!